Werwolf12/Payday-2-mods/README.md

 ALL MODS HERE GO INTO MODS FOLDER
 ___________________________________
 1-Shot Deagle
-THIS IS A MEME MOD, ONLY USE IT IN OFFLINE
 This mod changes the deagle to 1 shot all enemys Changed stats
 1 bullet mag.